Keith Rowley: Early life

-Rowley was born in Mason Hall, Tobago, raised by his grandparents, who were prominent Tobago farmers.
+Rowley was born in Mason Hall, Tobago, raised by his Afro-Tobagonian grandparents, who were prominent Tobago farmers.
 He was a pupil of Bishop's High School in Tobago, and graduated from the University of the West Indies (Mona) from where he graduated with a BSc.
 Geology (First Class Honors).
 He then went on to earn an MSc (1974) and a PhD (1978) from the University of the West Indies at St. Augustine in geology, specializing in geochemistry.
-At the university, as researcher, he held the positions of research fellow and later as head the seismic research unit.
+At the university, as researcher, he held the positions of research fellow and later as head of the Seismic Research Unit.
 Rowley was general manager of state-owned National Quarries Company Limited as well.

 Political career

 Rowley entered politics in 1981, where he unsuccessfully contested the Tobago West seat in the general election of that year.
 To date he has the distinction of being the only People's National Movement candidate to have contested a seat in a General Election in both Tobago and Trinidad.
 He first served in Parliament as an Opposition Senator from 1987 to 1990 (3rd Parliament).
 Subsequently, he was appointed as Minister of Agriculture, Land and Marine Resources (4th Parliament), Minister of Planning and Development and Minister of Housing (as cabinet reshuffled) (8th Parliament) and Minister of Trade and Industry (9th Parliament) until he was fired by then Prime Minister Patrick Manning.